kenjibailly/paimon_discord_bot/Readme.md

 <summary>🛠️ Open for installation steps</summary>

-Move the bot's role to the top of the hierarchy or it will have permissions issues.
+Go to `Server Settings` > `Roles` and move the bot's role to the top of the hierarchy or it will have permissions issues.

 Change the permissions of the commands of the bot.
 Go to `Server Settings` > `Integrations`, find the bot under `Bots and Apps` and click on `Manage`.
 Configure each command's permissions to your preference.